-In Iowa, driving with an obstructed view is an operating violation that may carry a fine.
-And certainly having a pet on your lap could obstruct your view.
+In Iowa, driving with an obstructed view is an operating violation that can carry a fine.
+And it’s reasonable to assume that having a pet on your lap could obstruct your view.

-Drivers in Maine risk violating distracted-driving laws if they drive with a pet in their lap.
+Drivers in Maine risk violating distracted-driver laws if they drive with a pet in their lap.

 In South Carolina, drivers risk a ticket for negligence or another offense when driving with a pet in their lap, if an officer considers the situation unsafe.